SebSept/fop_example_module/README.md

 composer create-project friends-of-presta/examplemodule --repository "{\"type\": \"vcs\", \"url\": \"https://github.com/SebSept/fop_example_module\"}" --stability=dev
 ```

-> This is a temporary install, final will be `composer create-project friends-of-presta/examplemodule --stability=dev`
+> This is a temporary install, final will be `composer create-project friends-of-presta/examplemodule`

 ## 2 - Configuration

-Edit `grumphp.yml` file, replace `/path/to/your/prestashop/` with a path to a Prestashop directory.
+Edit `grumphp.yml` file : replace `/path/to/your/prestashop/` with a path to a Prestashop directory.

 You are ready to go !